 Although the current state of desktop 3D printing doesn’t necessarily allow high-quality firearms to be manufactured at home, this could also change as the technology advances.
 For instance, as metal 3D printing becomes more affordable and accessible, the potential to create higher-grade weapons could grow.

 Another valid fear is that 3D printing could lead to cheap firearm factories for criminals.
 But again, having a gun 3D printed in metal would cost thousands of dollars, making it more convenient for criminals go to through other illegal channels to find one.

 Needless to say, it’s not a 3D printed gun that should be feared.
 If anything, it’s the idea of being able to manufacture firearms unchecked that really drives this frenzy forward.

 It’s quite easy to produce a plastic firearm with the proper 3D files and desktop printer.
-But these homemade 3D printed guns are far from reliable when it comes to functionality.
+But this homemade 3D printed gun is far from reliable when it comes to functionality.
 In fact, police testing has proven that a 3D printed gun could endanger the shooter as much as anyone else.

 A firearm produced with ABS material could break apart or even potentially explode in the hands of the user when fired.
 Softer PLA will likely cause the parts to bend or deform after firing.

 Realistically, neither ABS or PLA is ideal for producing firearms.
 While most plastic 3D printed guns are made using ABS, chances are only a single shot will be able to be fired before it either breaks or fails.
 The reason for this is because the act of firing a bullet simply exerts too much power for most thermoplastics to withstand.